haskell/containers/docs/sequence.rst

     Seq.singleton :: a -> Seq a
     Seq.singleton x = ...

-:haddock_short:`Data.Sequence#singleton` creates a sequence with the single element ``x`` in it.
+:haddock_short:`/Data.Sequence#singleton` creates a sequence with the single element ``x`` in it.

 ::